Skip to Content

 Known as the western palace due to it’s location west of Gyeongbokgung the main palace, Gyeonghuigung was built in 1620 during the reign of the 15th Joseon king.

-It is believed the original palace contained 190 buildings and gates, but it has unfortunately been destroyed by fires and the Japanese occupation.
-Today, visitors will see three main palace buildings.
+It’s believed the original palace once contained 190 buildings and gates, but it has unfortunately been destroyed by fires and the Japanese occupation.
+Today, visitors will only see three palace buildings which have been renovated.

 Admission to Gyeonghuigung Palace is free for all visitors making this the only free royal palace in Seoul.
-Since admission is free, you do not need to worry about the Royal Palace Pass.
+Since admission is free, you don’t need to worry about the royal palace pass.

 • Free admission